immcantation/tigger/README.md

 **TIgGER is a computational method that significantly improves V(D)J allele assignments by first determining the complete set of gene segments carried by an individual (including novel alleles) from V(D)J-rearrange sequences.
 TIgGER can then infer a subject's genotype from these sequences, and use this genotype to correct the initial V(D)J allele assignments.**

-The application of TIgGER identifies a surprisingly high frequency of novel alleles, highlighting the critical need for this approach.
+The application of TIgGER continues to identify a surprisingly high frequency of novel alleles in humans, highlighting the critical need for this approach.
+(TIgGER, however, can and has be used with data from other species.)
 To cite TIgGER, please use:

 [Gadala-Maria D, Yaari G, Uduman M, Kleinstein SH (2015) "Automated analysis of high-throughput B cell sequencing data reveals a high frequency of novel immunoglobulin V gene segment alleles." *PNAS* 112(8), E862-E870](http://www.pnas.org/content/112/8/E862.abstract)